Frequently Asked Questions

 There is no GSAS GMAT numerical code.
 To send GMAT scores to your program, search for "Columbia University" from the list of schools on the GMAT website, and then select the name of the program to which your scores should be sent.

 There is no minimum GMAT score requirement.

-108 Low Library MC 4303
+107 Low Library, MC 4303

 535 West 116th Street

 We accept letters from dossier services, such as Interfolio, or university career services offices.
-These letters may be submitted in two different ways.
+Letters must be submitted electronically.